ainnoot/asp-app-placement/README.md

 The file `encodings/repair.lp` contains the ASP encoding described in the paper. `hide.lp` consists of `clingo` Python APIs scripts to obtain timestamps to reproduce paper plots.

 ## Instances
-Problem instances used in the paper are available at the following [Google Drive](https://drive.google.com/drive/folders/1b_7aZcX7qJwS-NflwNNbqe7Yi1nlhbrR?usp=sharing).
+Problem instances used in the paper are available at the following [Google Drive](https://drive.google.com/drive/folders/1b_7aZcX7qJwS-NflwNNbqe7Yi1nlhbrR?usp=sharing) (about 3 GB, 30 GB uncompressed).

 The instance generator is available as the Python package `random_network_generator`.
 To generate instances, please run the `net_gen_script.py` after installing it (`uv pip install -e .`).
 Generation parameters can be customised in `instances_gen_script.py`.